oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 - Relatively straightforward to setup
 - Ongoing security maintained by Microsoft

-​Disadvantages
+Disadvantages

-- ​​Very limited flexibility
+- Very limited flexibility
-- Can support roles and other extended functionality, but requires significant development​
+- Can support roles and other extended functionality, but requires significant development

 **Use this option if...**